eichners/python-project/README.md

 B. write code to create maps with Hudson Estuary Water Quality data (from HEP project)

-C. test adaptability of code with California landslide, fire and sample point data
+C. test adaptability of code with some other data (estuary datasets or California landslide, fire and sample point data)